Do you sometimes feel like doormat and constantly asking how to not let people walk all over you? Are you “too nice?”

 However, if you often allow people to take you for granted, then it’s time to re-evaluate yourself.

-Here are 8 ways on how to stop letting people walk all over you and being taken advantage of.
+8 ways on how to stop letting people walk all over you.

 1. Value yourself more

 Don’t confuse it with patience or loyalty.
+There are toxic signs even in relationships that screams out danger.
 Love yourself to the point where you are able to reject anything or anyone unworthy of your time, energy and attention.

 2. Stop comparing yourself to others